Teucrium canadense aka Wild Germander

 Wild Germander, American Germander, Wood Sage

-How to care for Wild Germander
+How difficult is it to take care of Wild Germander

 If you're looking for a plant that offers a moderate level of challenge, Wild Germander is a great choice to test your gardening skills.